Table of Contents

 6. Museum of London Docklands

+Set sail to the Museum of London Docklands, situated in a former sugar warehouse.
 You’ll discover the fascinating secret lives of traders, explorers and even pirates.
+Its focus on London’s maritime past makes it a great companion to another riverside icon.
 Better get practising your best pirate accent.
 Arrr, matey!

 - Opening hours: every day: 10:00 – 17:00.
 The recommended last entry is 16:00 to ensure you have time to see it all!

-- General admission is free, and no ticket is required.
+- General admission is free, and no booking is required.

 3 of London's best art galleries